Valencia History Museum: The project

 The MhV aims to present the history of Valencia to visitors in a manner that is tangible, comprehensible, and engaging.
 It provides context to political events, dates, battles, and notable historical figures, while emphasizing the social background, economic factors, ideologies, and traditions that shaped the city's past.

-The MhV was named "Cultural Project of the Year" by the Diputación de Valencia in 2003.
+The MhV was named "Cultural Project of the Year" by the Diputation of Valencia in 2003.